Cooking Gorgeous

 • ×

-Cooking Gorgeous » All Recipes » Vegetarian Recipes
+Cooking Gorgeous » Recipes » Savory Baking Recipes

-Black Pepper Sourdough Focaccia
+Sourdough Focaccia Recipe

-Published: Jan 25, 2023 by Ayla Clulee · This post may contain affiliate links.
+Published: Jan 25, 2023 · Modified: Apr 30, 2026 by Ayla Clulee

-Jump to Recipe Print Recipe
+Jump to Recipe

-black pepper sourdough focaccia bread is cut into squares
+Black pepper sourdough focaccia bread is cut into squares.

 Jump to:

-• What is Sourdough Focaccia Bread?
+• What Is Sourdough Focaccia?

 • Why This Recipe Works?

-• Ingredients and Substitutes
+• Ingredients You'll Need

-• How to Make Black Pepper Sourdough Focaccia?
+• How to Make Sourdough Focaccia Recipe

-• Top Tips From the Chef
+• Recipe Tips From the Chef

 • Recipe FAQs